Dear Shareowners,

 Secretarial Audit and Secretarial Compliance Report

-Pursuant to the provisions of Section 204 of the Act read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors has appointed M/s.
-Ashita Kaul & Associates, Company Secretaries in Practice, to undertake the Secretarial Audit of the Company.
-There is no qualification, reservation or adverse remark made by the Secretarial Auditors in the Secretarial Audit Report for the Financial Year ended March 31, 2024.
-The Audit Report of the Secretarial Auditors of the Company and its material subsidiaries for the Financial Year ended March 31, 2024 are attached hereto as Annexure A1 to A3.
+Pursuant to the provisions of Section 204 of the Act read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors had appointed M/s.
+Ashita Kaul & Associates, Company Secretaries in Practice, to undertake the Secretarial Audit of the Company for the financial year 2024-25.
+There is no qualification, reservation or adverse remark made by the Secretarial Auditors in the Secretarial Audit Report for the financial year ended March 31, 2025.
+The Audit Report of the Secretarial Auditors of the Company and its material subsidiaries for the financial year ended March 31, 2025 are attached hereto as Annexure A1 to A3.

 Annual Return